Acekicker277/printf/README.md

-### 14. The flood of print has turned reading into a process of gulping rather than savo
+### 14. The flood of print has turned reading into a process of gulping rather than savoring

-ring

 `Handle the following custom conversion specifier:  `